gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 #### Situation (SIT)

-- Used only in the quiz season where the Material Type is Narrative
+- Used only in the quiz season where the material type is narrative
 - The question text contains 2 parts:
-    - Up to 3 questions regarding the Situation of the Quotation from the following interrogatives:
+    - Up to 3 questions regarding the Situation of the quotation from the following interrogatives:
         - Who said it
         - To whom
         - How